 Key principles for ongoing documentation maintenance include:

-Consider implementing a structured review process that includes:
+Consider implementing a structured review process when creating user documentation that includes:

 User testing plays a critical role in documentation effectiveness.
 Conduct periodic usability tests to understand how users interact with your documentation.
 Watch for points of confusion, areas where users get stuck, or sections that require additional clarification.